-- Concert halls, theatres, and venues for live music performance – An application for full planning permission is required to demolish buildings in use as concert halls, theatres, or venues for live music performance.
+- Concert halls, theatres, and venues for live music performances – An application for full planning permission is required to demolish buildings in use as concert halls, theatres, or venues for live music performances.

 - Unsafe/uninhabitable buildings – An application for full planning permission is required to demolish any building that has been rendered unsafe or otherwise uninhabitable, by the action or inaction of any person having an interest in the land on which the building stands, where it is practicable to secure safety or health by works of repair or works for affording temporary support.

 - Outdoor statues, memorials, and monuments – Any demolition of outdoor statues, memorials, and monuments is further restricted and may require Planning Permission unless it meets certain criteria.
 See full details on Gov.uk4.

 Additionally, permitted development rights do not apply where demolition is:

 - on land which is the subject of planning permission for its redevelopment, granted on an application, or deemed to be granted